fluxer/bfp/help/troubleshoot.md

 - the input drivers (xorg-input-drivers) are not build against the current X server (xorg-server)

-For the first issue you verify that udev daemon is actually running:
+For the first issue you can verify that udev daemon is actually running:

     pgrep udevd